trustcrypto/documentation-theme-jekyll/pages/mydoc/activedirectory.md

 - Authlite supports physical security keys like OnlyKey
 - Authlite fails closed, this is unlike DUO which may in many cases be bypassed (i.e. boot into safe mode)
 - Authlite does not require contact with external service, works offline, and only requires install of software on domain controller
-- Like OnlyKey, Authlite is a one time cost per user
+- Like OnlyKey, Authlite is a one-time cost per user

 ### Azure Active Directory (AAD)